Michael Morrissey (writer): Influences

 Morrissey's memoir, Taming the Tiger (2011) documents his experiences with bipolar disorder, graphically describing two serious bipolar episodes and his forced hospitalisation.
 These episodes and Morrissey's mania were the subject of a feature-length documentary, Daytime Tiger, directed by Costa Botes, which premiered at the [New Zealand international film festival in 2011.
 An abridgement of Taming the Tiger in five episodes was read on RNZ National Radio on 23–27 July 2012.

+Morrissey's bipolar disorder is also an important source of inspiration in his later poetry - for instance, his 2018 collection Poems from Hotel Middlemore.

 Critics' views

 In his extended essay on Morrissey's poetry in Poetry New Zealand in 2008, poet and critic John Horrocks described the range of Morrissey's verse, noting also that "one of the pleasures of reading these poems is the variety of personae assumed by the poet.
 This reflects an underlying energy that emerges in startling ways".
 Horrocks writes "The venturings in these poems are like those ... of the nameless principal of Henry Miller's novel Sexus.
 There is the same intentness and curiosity about ideas, the writer's licence to draw anything into consideration ...
 These are some of the reasons why Michael Morrissey's poetry stands apart".
 Horrocks says that Morrissey's collection Dreams "disturbs as it taps into the familiar territory of dreams: journeys, being trapped, superheroes, erotic encounters, sudden transformations, capricious authority figures and various kinds of death.
 These are extraordinary poems".
 Horrocks notes that Morrissey's development as a poet was influenced by Wallace Stevens and Sylvia Plath, and later by Curnow, Tony Beyer and Ian Wedde.
 Horrocks likens Morrissey's poetry variously to Kafka, Ginsberg, Miller and, especially Walt Whitman.

 Critic Jack Ross notes that Morrissey's "fictions ranged from the Barthelme-like fables of The Fat Lady & The Astronomer (1981) to the gentle postmodernism of Doctorow's Ragtime in his classic story Jack Kerouac Sat Down beside the Wanganui River & Wept ...
 Paradise to Come (1997), his book of two novellas describing New Zealand's most distant and most recent waves of immigration, remains Morrissey's most accomplished and moving fiction to date".
 Ross also expresses his admiration for Morrissey's "... earlier works ... where a basic sense of Sargesonian realism underlies his taste for the extravagant and postmodern" Those earlier works, Ross notes, include "most of the contents of his two books of short stories, ... as well as the three novellas".